francescostanziola/website/README.md

-This is the source code was cloned from Jon Barron's public academic website: https://jonbarron.info/
+This source code was cloned from Jon Barron's public academic website: https://jonbarron.info/